archont00/ofxstatement-mbankcz/README.md

 ```

 ## Issues
-I've created this to conform mainly to my needs, so it is possible that I haven't
-covered all possible transaction types, etc. If you have an improvement, feel free
-to open an issue or a pull request.
+If you have an improvement, feel free to open an issue or a pull request.